What Are Ski Poles For?

-If you're preparing to head off on your first ever ski weekend, you might be wondering what the purpose of ski poles is.
+If you're preparing to head off on your first ever ski holiday, you might be wondering "what are ski poles used for?".
 After all, when you go ice skating you don't use poles, so what's the benefit of using them on the piste that can justify the effort of carrying them with you?

 It's worth pointing out that ski poles are by no means essential and many people will tell you that beginners and young children shouldn't use them at all as they can cause injury if waved about and may distract you from what your legs are supposed to be doing.
 However, there are a number of uses for poles, so read our guide below to help you make up your mind about whether you'll take them with you on the slopes:

 It might surprise you to learn that not all skiing is downhill.
 Quite often you'll encounter sections that are flat and even slightly inclined, especially towards to bottom of a run as you head back into the resort or when you're trying to get onto lifts.

 This is where poles can be really handy for pushing you along - without them, you have to try to 'skate' on your skis, which can be very tricky and hard work for beginners.